-- Australia is heavily dependent on coal for electricity, more so than any other developed country except Denmark and Greece.
+- Australia is heavily dependent on coal for electricity, more so than any other developed country.
 Three-quarters is derived from coal.

 - Australia's electricity has been low-cost by world standards, but this has changed.

 - Natural gas is increasingly used for electricity, especially in SA and WA.

 - After many years of low investment, there is a major challenge to build more generating capacity.

 - Domestic solar PV capacity is now over 4 GWe.

 Electricity consumption in Australia has been growing at nearly double the rate of energy use overall.
 In 2013, about 10,700 kWh per capita was generated, including that incorporated into exports, with growth having levelled out for a decade, driven by price rises, due to network costs, and also in 2013-14 rooftop PV resulted in 2.9% reduction in grid supply.
 In 2014, final consumption was 8800 kWh per capita.

 Electricity generation takes 42% of Australia's primary energy supply (in 2013), and in terms of final energy consumption, electricity accounts for 22% of the total.